hund030/TeamsFx_Wiki_review/How-to-enable-Single-Sign-on-in-Teams-Toolkit-for-Visual-Studio.md

       # Output: following environment variable will be persisted in current environment's .env file.
       # AAD_APP_ACCESS_AS_USER_PERMISSION_ID: the id of access_as_user permission which is used to enable SSO
       ```
-      > Note: Replace the value of "manifestTemplatePath" with the relative path of AAD app manifest noted in step 1.
+      > Note: Replace the value of "manifestPath" with the relative path of AAD app manifest noted in step 1.
             For example, './aad.manifest.json'

-   In `teamsfx/app.local.yml` only:
+   In `teamsapp.local.yml` only:
     - Update `file/updateJson` under `provision` to add AAD related configs to local debug service.
       ```
       - uses: file/updateJson